slemire/slemire.github.io/_posts/2019-09-21-htb-writeup-kryptos.md

 krypt0n1te       (dbuser)
 ```

-I tried those credentials on the login page but they didn't work.
-But since I now control which database backend is used for authentication, I can create a database on my own machine with a username/password that I control.
+I tried those credentials on the login page but as expected they don't work because they're the DB creds, not the actual user credentials in the database.
+Since I now control which database backend is used for authentication and I have the credentials, I can create a database on my own machine with a username/password that I control.
+This will allow me to pass the authentication and login in to the site.

 First, I need to change the MySQL server configuration so the servers listens on all interface and not just localhost:

 ```
-root@ragingunicorn:~/htb/kryptos# cat /etc/mysql/mariadb.conf.d/50-server.cnf
+# cat /etc/mysql/mariadb.conf.d/50-server.cnf

 # this is read by the standalone daemon and embedded servers
 [server]